 Part 1: History of the Present Essay Literature Review

-Based on your literature review, write a few sentences to characterize what you intend to research.
+Based on your literature review, write a paragraph (maybe two) to characterize what you intend to research.
 Integrate this statement into the lead paragraph introducing your literature review.

 Writing the Literature Review | From Boston College Library Guides to Effective Research

 A proposal is a thoughtful, detailed plan of your research paper.
 Of course, you can not know exactly where the process of your research will take you and the proposal does not bind you to avenues of inquiry that you discover to be fruitless.
 However, a successful proposal does convey to your readers that you have attempted to anticipate problems and have already figured out how to avoid them.
 For instance, if your paper is to focus on school desegregation in Cuyahoga County, you don’t want to write that you hope to find data by students’ race.
 Instead, in a successful proposal, you will be able to inform your readers that you have a source for the data on desegregation by race.

 Your goal: to convince your readers (Dr. Shutkin and fellow classmates) that your research topic has value and that you can complete it successfully and on time.
 Please include the following sections to guide and organize your proposal. (~1500 words)

 Introduce your subject in an interesting way.
 Do not assume that your audience has the same level of specific knowledge that you have.
 Guide your audience carefully and respectfully into the subject. (~250 words).

 Formulate the questions your research will investigate.
 Questions should not be too broad or too specific.
 Research questions should derive from your introduction, problem statement and background/literature review.
 Research questions should be connected to each other (as opposed to being a disparate set) and be organized in a logical manner. (~150 words).